rnd39/eve-ng_nodepathtest/README.md

 ## Enable Client Script auto-download and execute

-Inside the startup config of each of your docker:gui images, ammend the IP, gateway and DNS as required and execute the client script:
+Create some eve-gui-server:latest docker images, and inside the startup config of each, ammend the IP, gateway and DNS as required and execute the client script:

 ```
 # Set ip address and Default route